 - EOR solutions are best for testing the market, short-term hiring, or building small teams quickly.

-Step-by-Step Guide to Company Registration in China
+Step-by-Step Process to Register a Business in China

 Suggested Read: Understanding Labour Laws in China: Contracts, and Termination Rules